 Next Zacharias Trust Training Weekend

-Cost: £125 per person (including lunch and dinner each day apart from Saturday lunch which is free time, and not including accommodation)
+Cost: £125 per person (including lunch and dinner each day, apart from Saturday lunch, which is free time, but excluding accommodation)

 Want to deepen your understanding of your faith and be equipped to defend, commend and give clear reasons for the Gospel?
 The Zacharias Trust Training Weekends are for you.